Weiguo98/GolangCodeChallenge/README.md

-# Golang Challenge in Kattis
+# Golang Kattis  & AOC 2022

 This repo contains solutions to all of the Kattis problems I have completed.